 “People don’t buy what you do; they buy the reason why you do it”. – Simon Sinek, Golden Circle Concept Developer.
-This quote is a clear perception that a product isn’t merely a product, but the translation of a belief, of a desire and even of a dream.
-The organization success isn’t only in its processes or in the technology it uses, but is also directly linked to a brand’s ability to gather, inspire and delight audience, valuing its essence.
-The neuroscience behind the Golden Circle Theory is that humans respond best when a website expresses and a message communicate perfectly with their brain that control emotions, behavior and decision making ability.
+This quote is a clear perception that a product isn’t merely a product, but the translation of a belief, a desire, and even a dream.
+The organization’s success isn’t only in its processes or in the technology it uses but is also directly linked to a brand’s ability to gather, inspire, and delight the audience, valuing its essence.
+The neuroscience behind the Golden Circle Theory is that humans respond best when a website expresses a message communicated perfectly with their brain and controls emotions, behavior, and decision-making ability.
 The golden model strives to explain why some people and organizations are particularly able to motivate others and differentiate themselves successfully.

 - Placing random and incompatible information on the homepage.

 - Hero (opening) messaging lacks creativity that doesn’t appeal and encourages the visitors to read on.

 - Misconstruction in placing vital information across the website.